BioBoost/course-object-oriented-programming-with-cpp/docs/02-basics-of-cpp-in-a-nutshell/README.md

 ## Functions

 A function **groups together a block of statements that inherently belong together**.
-A functions performs a **single well defined task**.
+A function performs a **single well defined task**.
 Every C++ program has at least one function, namely `main()`.
 By grouping together statements as a function we also **allow the reuse of functionality** inside our applications, which contributes to the DRYness of our code.

 The C++ standard library provides numerous built-in functions that your program can call.
 Take a look at the reference of the standard C++ library at [http://www.cplusplus.com/reference/](http://www.cplusplus.com/reference/).